940smiley/chatgpt-omnibox/Edge/docs/SECURITY.md

 If you find a vulnerability, please open a [draft security advisory](https://github.com/adamlui/chatgpt-omnibox/security/advisories/new).

 Pull requests are also welcome, but for safety reasons, send an email to <adam@kudoai.com> and wait for a response before making it public.

+# Security

+**ChatGPT Omnibox for Edge** is designed with security in mind:

+- The extension only requests the minimum permissions required to function.
+- All code is open source and can be audited by the community.
+- No data is collected, stored, or transmitted outside of your browser.
+- The extension only interacts with the official ChatGPT website.

+If you discover a security issue, please report it via the Edge Add-ons store or the project’s GitHub repository.